ceautery/autery.net/src/static/blog/llm.md

 There are two "why"s that made me take a second look at LLMs a couple years later (and boy had the average model improved over that time).
 The first was the response to a new type of scam/fraud RVshare users were being subjected to.
 I take seriously my duty not to blab company confidential secrets to the open internet, so I'll just say we were bombarded with a sophisticated social engineering attack that was so new that there were not extant tools to mitigate it.
 So some clever engineers on my team wrote one.

 The engineers on my team who had kept an ear to the ground on the AI world created a tool to analyze messages and make decisions based on how fraudulent they looked to an LLM.
 The impact this had can't be overstated.
-Quite frankly and without any exaggeration or spin, if they're still solvent next year, that tool is why.

 The second was the fact that most of the new job postings on the monthly Hacker News "Who's Hiring?" thread for April and May were related to AI in some way.
 An example is the first place I applied to in April, Fathom.
 They have an AI tool that joins your Zoom and Google Meet calls and creates a summary.
 You can then query an AI about the call's transcript or summary.
 Did anyone mention payment integrations?
 Yes, Joe talked about integrating with Stripe at minute 23.